JetBrains/projector-installer/README.md

 Before configuring browser make sure that this file is available.

 *Note:* projector-installer generates this file during configuration of first secure run config.

-*Warning:* Do not share content of config_dir/ssl with anybody!

 ### Chromium on Linux